seborama/gal/README.md

 A simple but powerful expression parser and evaluator in Go.

-This is a research project.
+This project started as a personal research.

 ## Examples